You are here:

-NIAMS gratefully acknowledges the assistance of the American Academy of Orthopaedic Surgeons, Des Plaines, IL; the American Physical Therapy Association, Alexandria, VA; William E. Garrett, Jr., M.D., Ph.D., University of North Carolina; Jo A. Hannafin, M.D., Ph.D., Hospital for Special Surgery, New York, NY; Lynne Haverkos, M.D., the National Institute of Child Health and Human Development, NIH; Cato T. Laurencin, M.D., Ph.D., University of Virginia, Charlottesville, VA; Gayle Lester, Ph.D., NIAMS, NIH; the National Institute of Neurological Disorders and Stroke, NIH; and James S. Panagis, M.D., M.P.H., NIAMS, NIH, in the preparation and review of this booklet.
+The NIAMS gratefully acknowledges the assistance of the following individuals in the preparation and review of the original version of this publication: American Academy of Orthopaedic Surgeons, Rosemont, IL; the American Physical Therapy Association, Alexandria, VA; William E. Garrett, Jr., M.D., Ph.D., University of North Carolina, Chapel Hill, NC; Jo A. Hannafin, M.D., Ph.D., Hospital for Special Surgery, New York, NY; Lynne Haverkos, M.D., Eunice Kennedy Shriver National Institute of Child Health and Human Development, NIH; Cato T. Laurencin, M.D., Ph.D., University of Virginia, Charlottesville, VA; Gayle Lester, Ph.D., NIAMS/NIH; National Institute of Neurological Disorders and Stroke, NIH; and James S. Panagis, M.D., M.P.H., NIAMS/NIH.
 Special thanks also go to the individuals who reviewed this publication and provided valuable assistance.
-Mary Anne Dunkin was the author of this booklet.
+Mary Anne Dunkin was the author of this publication.

-The mission of the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), a part of the Department of Health and Human Services' National Institutes of Health (NIH), is to support research into the causes, treatment, and prevention of arthritis and musculoskeletal and skin diseases, the training of basic and clinical scientists to carry out this research, and the dissemination of information on research progress in these diseases.
-The National Institute of Arthritis and Musculoskeletal and Skin Diseases Information Clearinghouse is a public service sponsored by the NIAMS that provides health information and information sources.
-Additional information can be found on the NIAMS Web site at www.niams.nih.gov.
-The NIH Osteoporosis and Related Bone Diseases ~ National Resource Center, also a part of the U.S. Department of Health and Human Services' National Institutes of Health (NIH), provides patients, health professionals, and the public with an important link to resources and information on metabolic bone diseases, including osteoporosis, Paget's disease of the bone, osteogenesis imperfecta, and hyperparathyroidism.
-Additional information can be found on the Resource Center's Web site at http://www.niams.nih.gov/Health_Info/Bone/defualt.asp.
+The mission of the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), a part of the U.S. Department of Health and Human Services’ National Institutes of Health (NIH), is to support research into the causes, treatment, and prevention of arthritis and musculoskeletal and skin diseases; the training of basic and clinical scientists to carry out this research; and the dissemination of information on research progress in these diseases.
+The NIAMS Information Clearinghouse is a public service sponsored by the NIAMS that provides health information and information sources.
+Additional information can be found on the NIAMS website at www.niams.nih.gov.
+Information on bone and its disorders can be obtained from the NIH Osteoporosis and Related Bone Diseases ~ National Resource Center by calling toll free at 800–624–BONE (2663) or by visiting www.nih.bones.gov.